 Decorative items: Take some things to brighten up your room.
 Look up on the web how to decorate your room.
 You can get loads of ideas on Pinterest.

 TV: Yep!
 It’s not always about books, you can watch TV and get updated on all happenings in the world while you relax during your free time.

 Extension board: There aren’t always enough plugs in halls.
 Best to take an extension board so you can watch the TV, do your hair and charge your phone/laptop all at the same time.

-Electric iron: After the laundry, comes in ironing your dresses for the week.
-Also get hangers to hang them.
+Electric iron: After the laundry, comes ironing your dresses for the week.
+Also, get hangers to hang them.

-Laundry: Get a laundry basket or bag to keep your dirty clothes before laundry.
-This make your room organized and tidy.
+Laundry: Get a laundry basket or bag to keep your dirty clothes before the laundry.
+This makes your room organized and tidy.
 Don’t forget to buy pegs.